Rocaloid/Rocaloid-Doc/CodeStandard/README.md

 * Always use `Dest` to represent the data destination of an operation.
 * Always use `Sorc` to represent the data source of an operation.
 * Always use `Size` instead of `Length`.
-* When multiple destinations or sources have to be specified, add numbers after them. e.g. `Dest1`, `Dest2` ...
+* When multiple destinations or sources have to be specified, add numbers after them. e.g., `Dest1`, `Dest2` ...
-* When conjuate destinations or sources or other parameters have to be specified, add postfixes after them, 4 characters long is preferred. e.g. `SorcReal`, `SorcImag`.
+* When conjuate destinations or sources or other parameters have to be specified, add postfixes after them, 4 characters long is preferred. e.g., `SorcReal`, `SorcImag`.

 ###3.3 Other